rebelsky/sams-assorted-musings-reflections/curmudgeonly-fun.md

 Curmudgeonly fun
 ================

-*I think I promised to write this one a few days ago ...*

 While my curmudgeonly personality generally arises in response to things that truly bother me, such as [elided for politeness' sake], some of my curmudgeonliness [1] does provide me with a modicum of